franklinkong981/React-Pokedex/README.md

 # React-Pokedex
-A Pokedex I create by using React props and components.
+A Pokedex I create by using React props, components, and Create React app/Vite.